 - a Listed Fund may be offered to professional or experienced investors as well as retail investors provided they have taken appropriate professional advice; and

-- At least two Jersey resident directors with appropriate experience must be appointed to the board of the fund company, a majority of which must be independent of the promoter.
+At least two Jersey-resident directors with appropriate experience must be appointed to the board of the Listed Fund.
+A majority of the board must be independent of the promoter.

-- be regulated in relation to managing or advising on investment funds in an OECD state or jurisdiction or any other state or jurisdiction with which the Commission has entered into a Memorandum of Understanding (or equivalent) on investment business and collective investment funds;
+- be established in an OECD member state or another jurisdiction with which the JFSC has entered into a memorandum of understanding (or equivalent) on investment business and collective investment funds

 - have relevant experience in managing or advising on investors' funds using similar investment strategies to those to be adopted by the Listed Fund; and